Zahir-Ahmad9897/Agent-Tracking-Using-LangSmith/README.md

 **Concept:** Persistent Knowledge Hub — SHA-256 Content-Addressed FAISS Caching

-The most production-hardened module in the series.
+The most production-hardened RAG module in the series.
 Introduces **deterministic, content-addressed disk caching** of FAISS indices.
 The cache key is a SHA-256 hash of the document fingerprint (file hash + size + mtime), chunking parameters, and embedding model — so the index is **never rebuilt unless the source actually changes**, dramatically reducing cold-start latency in production deployments.

 | Attribute | Detail |
 |---|---|